 Digital technology & the Planning White Paper

-Authored by Jen Manuel, Newcastle University
+Jen Manuel, Newcastle University

 In this blog I’ll be reflecting on my research in the light of the Planning for the Future White Paper.
 Sitting alongside this is a podcast I recorded for UrbanUnplanned, the Global Urban Research Unit’s series at Newcastle University.